Profitable Spa Company, Excellent Fundamentals

 That’s it.
 Pretty simple, no?

-Included in asking price.
+Not included in asking price.

 Owned.
 Not included in asking price.